ctcl-bregis/lysine/README.md

 * Rust
 * Python

+The two current language implementations are forks of existing compiliers in order to be able to use Lysine in projects quickly.

+In the future, rewrites may be done to have all original code.

 ## Rust
-The Rust version of the compilier is a fork of Tera with many modifications.
+The Rust version of the compilier is currently a fork of Tera with some modifications.

+## Python
+The Python version of the compilier is currently a fork of Jinja2 with some modifications.